mjb123uk/FormDataManager/README.md

 This Modx extra is a Custom Manager Page (CMP) that can be used to define layouts for viewing and exporting data created from forms.
-Currently, this works with form data generated via the Formz extra, other forms will be added in the future.
+Currently, this works with form data generated via the Formz extra or FormIt saved forms (using the FormItSaveForm hook).
+Other forms or form data saved to custom tables will be added in the future.

 The front page lists the forms that exist in the site.
 By selecting the form you can define a layout to suit your processing requirements.
 Once am output definition has been created you can view the existing records and then choose to export the data.